renogomez/cc-2019-research-msk/README.md

 Source: [Kafka Uses](https://kafka.apache.org/uses),  [The Log](https://engineering.linkedin.com/distributed-systems/log-what-every-software-engineer-should-know-about-real-time-datas-unifying)

 Nevertheless, deploying and managing a distributed system is an activity that requires expertise, mainly in Big Data systems, where the amount of data and numerous services have to interact together to serve millions of requests.
-[Narkhede](https://www.indeed.com/prime/resources/talent/12-things-you-need-to-know-about-kafka-in-the-cloud) expressed that deploying clusters, managing schemas and data pipelines, maintaining visibility into end-to-end monitoring, and load balancing data requires the skills of an Site Reliability Engineer who has a deep understanding of both distributed systems and Kafka.
-There is a huge industry-wide trend to move to managed services, to move away from the business of buying machines and hiring these expensive hard to find people to manage these services and instead focus on the application business logic.
+[Narkhede](https://www.indeed.com/prime/resources/talent/12-things-you-need-to-know-about-kafka-in-the-cloud) expressed _that deploying clusters, managing schemas and data pipelines, maintaining visibility into end-to-end monitoring, and load balancing data requires the skills of an Site Reliability Engineer who has a deep understanding of both distributed systems and Kafka.
+There is a huge industry-wide trend to move to managed services, to move away from the business of buying machines and hiring these expensive hard to find people to manage these services and instead focus on the application business logic_.

 Precisely there lays the importance of cloud computing services as MSK.
 Companies contract third-parties to manage complex processes that require highly skilled professionals.